 - Does the student have the decoding, fluency, and comprehension skills needed to gain information from grade-level printed materials?

-Answering "no" to any of these questions might indicate that a student has a print disability and needs educational materials in a specialized format.
-If there are cognitive concerns as well, the student may need modified materials.
-It is also possible that a student could need modified materials in a specialized format.
+Answering "no" to any of these questions might indicate that a student has a print disability and needs AEM.
+If there are cognitive concerns as well, the student may need modified materials in a specialized format.

 A trial period with various formats may be needed to determine which are most effective and preferred in different environments for various reading tasks.
-Depending on the format chosen, assistive technology (AT), such as refreshable braille displays and digital book reading apps may be required.
-Oklahoma ABLE Tech provides free consultations and short-term loans of assistive technology to help students and teachers determine the right fit.
+Depending on the format chosen, AT, such as refreshable braille displays and digital book reading apps may be required.
+Oklahoma ABLE Tech provides free consultations and short-term loans of AT to help students and teachers determine the right fit.
 AT consultation and assessment resources can be found at https://www.okabletech.org/education-services/osde-pk12-ssip/at-consultations-assessment-resources/.
 The ABLE Tech Device Loan program can be found at https://www.okabletech.org/guide-to-all-services/device-loan-program/.

-The process of establishing the need for AEM and determining the appropriate format may take days or even weeks; however, the LEA should ensure that the IEP is updated to include the certification of print disability and selection of specialized format as these decisions are made.
+The process of establishing the need for AEM and determining the appropriate format may take days or even weeks; however, the LEA should ensure the IEP is updated to include the certification of print disability and selection of specialized format as these decisions are made.
 A variety of assessment tools are available to assist schools in determining which specialized format(s) a student needs.
-See the next page for a few examples.
+See AEM for Various Students: Some Examples.